Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/README.md

   Security-Enhanced Linux, a kernel security module providing mandatory access controls.

 - **Label**
-  The SELinux context assigned to an object (file, process, port, etc.), consisting of user, role, type, and level.
+  The SELinux security context assigned to an object (such as a file, process, or port).
+It is composed of four fields: user, role, type (or domain), and level.
+The full label is also called `scontext`, e.g., `system_u:system_r:httpd_t:s0`.

 ### Policy Structure & Logic
 - **Policy Module**